Do I need a summer camp permit?

 My camp will be a in a public school, are we responsible for fulfilling the fire inspection requirement?

 Yes.
 Our office will make the initial inspection request to the Fire Department.
-Prior to selecting a facility, it is the camp’s responsibility to discuss with Department of Education, School Principal or School Custodian about the fire safety and buildings violations compliance.
-Fire safety and building violations are filed against the Camp, as the permittee, and not DOE or the owner of the building.
+Prior to selecting a facility, it is the camp’s responsibility to discuss with Department of Education, School Principal or School Custodian about the fire safety and buildings compliance.
+Fire safety and facility violations are filed against the Camp, as the permittee, and not DOE or the owner of the building.